PhilippOesch/rlcard/README.md

 This repository contains the full source code of the thesis.

 The framework is a fork of [RLCard](https://github.com/datamllab/rlcard) and, therefore, parts of this repository are external source code.
-The following folders/ files contain thesis specific content and are, therefore, not external source code:
+The following folders/ files contain thesis specific content and are, therefore, **not external source code**:

 * [rlcard/games/cego](rlcard/games/cego)
 * [rlcard/envs/cego.py](rlcard/envs/cego.py)